 § 1268.04 Criteria for Local Agencies that are not Cities, City and County, or Counties.

 (a) A Local Agency that is not a city, city and county, or county shall qualify for placement on the Fire Risk Reduction Communities List if it has met two or more of criteria (a)(1) -(6) within the last five years or the required update frequency for a given criterion.
-A Low-income Local Agency that is not a city, city and county, or county shall qualify for the list if one or more of criteria (a)(1)-(6) has been met within the last five years or the required update frequency for that criterion and one or more is included as an objective or expected outcome in that Agency’s management or strategic plan or similar planning document.
-If a Local Agency is unable to meet two of criteria (a) (1-6) because the criteria are inapplicable to that agency, the agency may submit substantial evidence demonstrating an equivalent means of local fire planning.
+A Low-income Local Agency that is not a city, city and county, or county shall qualify for the list if one or more of criteria (a)(1)-(6) has been met within the last five years or the required update frequency for that criterion, and one or more is included as an objective or expected outcome in that Agency’s management or strategic plan or similar planning document.

-(1) Identification of wildfire as a high priority hazard in a Local, Tribal or Multi-Jurisdictional Hazard Mitigation Plan, or as a low- or medium priority hazard with the inclusion of one or more mitigation actions.
+(1) The applicant has identified wildfire as a high priority hazard in a Local, Tribal or Multi-Jurisdictional Hazard Mitigation Plan, or as a low- or medium priority hazard with the inclusion of one or more mitigation actions.

-(2) Adoption of a Community Wildfire Protection Plan; or critical infrastructure protection plan, evacuation plan, Integrated Resource Management Plan including a Fire Management Plan, or similar plan addressing fire protection within the Local Agency’s jurisdiction.
+(2) The applicant has adopted a Community Wildfire Protection Plan; critical infrastructure protection plan; evacuation plan; Integrated Resource Management Plan including a Fire Management Plan; or similar plan addressing fire protection within the Local Agency’s jurisdiction.

-(3) Sponsorship, coordination of, or active engagement with a community disaster preparedness council or group, including but not limited to a Firewise USA community or a Fire Safe Council, with events or meetings at least quarterly.
+(3) The applicant sponsors, coordinates, or actively engages with a community disaster preparedness council or group, including but not limited to a Firewise USA community or a Fire Safe Council, with events or meetings at least quarterly.

-(4) A plan or ongoing program to conduct a hazardous fuels reduction project or projects, including but not limited to California Vegetation Treatment Program (CalVTP) projects, Forest Management and Fuels Reduction Plans (FMRFP), Program Timberland Environmental Impact Reports (PTEIR), prescribed or cultural burns, and community fuels reduction work days.
+(4) The applicant has adopted a plan or implements an ongoing program to conduct a hazardous fuels reduction project or projects, including but not limited to California Vegetation Treatment Program (CalVTP) projects, Forest Management and Fuels Reduction Plans (FMRFP), Program Timberland Environmental Impact Reports (PTEIR), prescribed or cultural burns, and community fuels reduction work days.

-(5) A plan or ongoing program to conduct public outreach and education about water conservation, wildfire prevention, vegetation management and fuels reduction, home hardening, evacuation preparedness, defensible space, Traditional Ecological Knowledge pertaining to fire, risk reduction or similar topics.
+(5) The applicant has adopted a plan or implements an ongoing program to conduct public outreach and education about water conservation, wildfire prevention, vegetation management and fuels reduction, home hardening, evacuation preparedness, defensible space, Traditional Ecological Knowledge pertaining to fire, fire risk reduction, or similar topics.

-(6) Adoption of a special benefit assessment or tax measure or fee that addresses wildfire prevention.
+(6) The applicant has adopted a special benefit assessment or tax measure or fee that addresses wildfire prevention.

+(b) If a Local Agency is unable to meet two of criteria (a)(1-6) because the criteria are inapplicable to that agency, the agency may submit substantial evidence demonstrating an equivalent means of local fire planning.

 Note: Authority cited: Section 4290.1, Public Resources Code.
 Reference: Section 51178, Government Code; and Section 4290, Public Resources Code.